sskewer/Modmail-Plugins/README.md

-# MODMAIL PLUGIN by Skewer
+## MODMAIL PLUGIN by Skewer

+The following plugins are only used for the use of [ModMail](https://github.com/kyb3r/modmail).